Sustainability

 • Data privacy

-• Anti-corruption
+• Anti-corruption and anti-bribery

-• Legal compliance tracking
+• Legal compliance

 • Human rights regulations

-3. Evaluate Residual Risks
+3. Assessment of Residual Risks

-Assessment of actual or potential impacts
+Assessment of Actual or Potential Impacts

 The assessment of human rights risks is conducted considering two factors: impact and likelihood.